kostistsaprailis/kino/README.md

 # kino
-Simple neural network attempt at predicting kino numbers
+Simple neural network attempt at predicting kino numbers.
+This is very much a work in progress.